-Isaiah 7:10-16 Matthew 1:18-25
+Isaiah 7:10-16 Matthew 1: 18-25

-On Friday evening we heard the traditional Christmas Eve version of the Christmas story from the Gospel of Luke, complete with census and shepherds, angels and manger, and no room at the inn.
+As our season of preparation and active waiting draws to a close in these last few days of Advent, we hear what we've all been waiting for-the story of the birth of Jesus.
+On Tuesday we'll listen to the traditional Christmas Eve version of this story from the Gospel of Luke, complete with census and shepherds, angels and manger, and no room at the inn.

-Matthew tells a simpler story and one not as easily brought to life in a Christmas pageant.
+Matthew tells a simpler story.
+It is not as easily brought to life in a Christmas pageant-but as we listen carefully, it brings new life to our hearts.